websiddu/websiddu/photos/011-shanghai.md

 ---

 ::: story
-In september 2016, I visited Shanghai's Google office as part of my work.
+In September 2016, I visited Shanghai's Google office as part of my work.
 And it was my first time visiting China.
 I went there without any expectations.
 I spend there for the whole week and visited some tourist places.
-Thanks to Uber, VPN and Cyan(a friend of a friend) which made travelling much easier and faster.
+Thanks to Uber, VPN and Cyan(a friend of a friend) which made traveling much easier and faster.
 :::

 ::: story